 Essentials of pharmacology for therapeutic recreation and other allied health professions.
 Prerequisites: Two of the following: RPL 340, 341, 342, 345.

 Research & Philosophy in RPL

-This course explores the philosophical, social, and historical foundations of parks, recreation and leisure.
-Develops skills for research in leisure service settings.
+Exploration of the philosophical and social foundations, benefits, and application of recreation and leisure services.
+Develops skills for research and evaluation in leisure service settings.
 Prerequisites: 14 credits in RPL or graduate status.